What can I do to take care of my very oily hair and skin?

 Your current hair and skin care regimen is not only ineffective for you, but also an inconvenience; a waste of your time, money, and water; and, it interferes with your social life.
 Maybe you've not used these products long enough.
 They may take a while to work, or you may need the next level in treatment — even perhaps medication.

 It's not clear from what you've written if you've spoken with your dermatologist about your oily hair and oily skin, or just about your oily skin.
 It also may be time for a second opinion.
-You could start with Health Services at Columbia, if you're a student here, or with your own primary care provider, who may be able to treat you, or who could probably refer you to a dermatologist.
+You could start with your own primary care provider, who may be able to treat you, or who could probably refer you to a dermatologist.
 Besides looking at the condition of your scalp, hair, and facial skin, s/he can provide strategies and suggest/prescribe products, including new treatments, that could help you to manage the excess oil.
 Dermatologists sometimes have samples available that you can test for effectiveness at no cost to you.

 In the meantime, here are suggestions that some people have found effective: